Skip to Main Content

 Value

-When you think about how you add value for your members, think about the membership perks, resources, and offers included in your membership packages.
+When you think about how you add value for your members, consider the membership perks, resources, and offers included in your packages.

 • When someone pays for a membership, what do they get in return?
-Do they receive access to members-only events?
+Do they receive access to members-only events or other perks?

-• Will you send them educational resources or branded merchandise?
+• Will you send members educational resources or branded merchandise?

-• Do their membership dues pay for important work in your community?
+• Do their membership dues support important work in your community?

 Your membership retention rates will be higher if your constituents feel their membership is valuable.

 For example, consider an organization for educators focused on improving literacy rates.
 One proven method of addressing literacy—especially in children with learning challenges—is approaching reading as a science.
-While many schools are adopting this approach, few educators have the funding for an entire curriculum shift.
+While many schools adopt this approach, few educators have the funding for an entire curriculum shift.

 Check Out Our Membership Resource Hub!